Alliance-Blockchain-France/profile_ssi/ABF_profile.md

 * “organizationIdentifier” is the exact identifier specified in the ETSI standard, and that can evolve with the standard to support any future requirement.

 Proving the control of an ELSI DID can be done using the associated digital certificate: including the certificate with any signature can do that.
 By the way, this means that any existing digital signature of any type of document (not only Verifiable Credentials) is already compliant with this DID method specification, just by making the corresponding translation
 In other words: any legal person can have a standard eIDAS certificate with an automatically associated DID identifier complying with the ELSI did method specification.
-There is no need to invent new identifiers or have a central entity in a Data Space assign identifiers to participants.
+There is no need to invent new identifiers.

 ### Cryptographic Keys and Signatures